SuperOfficeDocs/superoffice-docs/docs/api/sentry/plugins/tutorial-sentry-plugin-with-ext-table.md

 [!code-csharp[CS](includes/custom-table-centry-plugin.cs)]

 As we can see in the above code segment, we have created another class called `SentryPluginQueryTableUpdaterContact` which implements the `SuperOffice.CRM.Security.ISentryPluginQueryTableUpdater` interface.
-This interface has a single method called `ModifySelect` where we have implemented the sentry restriction to retrieve only the contact information where the Business-id of which is the same as the currently logged in user’s Business-id.
+This interface has a single method called `ModifySelect` where we have implemented the sentry restriction to retrieve only the contact information where the business ID of which is the same as the currently logged in user’s business ID.

 `TableInfo` objects are required for the tables of interest (the `Contact` table and `SuperOfficeTrainingTable`).

 `ContactTableInfo` is retrieved by casting the `TableInfo` object passed to the `ModifySelect` method.
-Then the restriction is enforced to narrow the data selection to the current user’s business-id.
+Then the restriction is enforced to narrow the data selection to the current user’s business ID.

 Finally, we have specified the join condition so that the custom table is joined in whenever the `Contact` table is queried upon.